 April 29, 2020

-I think it is helpful to understand that grief is a process which will see us going through a number of stages.
+I think it is helpful to understand that grief is a process.
 Unfortunately it is not linear so we can’t tick the box once we have moved through a stage, and there are certainly no timelines to it.
-This said, I think we can gain a sense of relief if we understand what is happening, explain it to our children and give ourselves permission to fully experience our feelings.
+This said, I think we can gain a sense of relief if we understand what is happening.
+Explain grief to our children and allow ourselves permission to fully experience our feelings.

 And so I think it is helpful to understand that our children may well be spinning through the grief cycle and feeling all of these big emotions but they might not have the awareness or maturity to process them.
 They need help from us in the form of an empathic, listening ear and reassurance.
 See if you can work out where they are and talk to them about it.
 Explain how in times of huge change and stress it takes time for us to adapt but we can help ourselves by talking about our experience, focussing on the things we can control, looking for the positives, keeping life in balance, establishing some form of structure to our days, exercising and sleeping well and if all else fails hang on to the certainty that this will pass, and perhaps our new norm will be something to celebrate.

 Read more on grief and the pandemic here

 This blog post was written for Role Models by Alicia Drummond.
 Alicia is a BACP accredited counsellor, parent coach, speaker, author, mother and founder of Teen Tips.
 Their online training for school staff and parents focuses on supporting young people’s mental health and wellbeing in Secondary School and beyond.